 Dürer was a self-aware artist, a mark of the Renaissance.
 He no longer saw himself as an anonymous craftsman, but as a man gifted by God with intellect, creativity, and insights..
 He would have seen his work of translating Scripture into a visual language as important as Gutenberg’s printing Scripture in German, or Jerome’s translating the Bible into Latin.

 There is nothing simple about Albrecht Dürer, he is a complicated man with conflicting loyalties, emotions, and theological thoughts.
 His art is filled with symbols and meaning that we need to dig into to appreciate.
 He often raises questions without giving answers, causing his viewers to go deeper into contemplating and struggling with what is truth.

-So, as we dive deeper into this print we need to keep in mind not just the subject of the work, Saint Jerome, but the artist who has created this spectacular print.
+So, as we dive deeper into Saint Jerome in His Study we need to keep in mind not just the subject of the work, Saint Jerome, but the artist who has created this spectacular print.
 While the print might be of Saint Jerome, Dürer is equally present here.